summitsystemsinc/labview-java-example/README.md

 Example of using java code within LabView.

-A full write up on how to accomplish this can be found at <http://www.summitsystemsinc.com/programming/java-with-labview>
+A full write up on how to accomplish this can be found at <http://www.summitsystemsinc.com/programming/java-with-labview>.

+Please see the project documentation at <http://summitsystemsinc.github.com/labview-java-example/>

 NOTES:
 - Project is built with Maven 3 from http://maven.apache.org/